CodeFairyTail/SQL-Practice-HackerRank/README.md

 # SQL-Practice-HackerRank

-This repository contains solutions and documentation for SQL challenges from HackerRank.
+This repository contains my solutions for SQL challenges from HackerRank.